 Novena to St. John Vianney

-From July 27 to August 4, the Feast of the St. John Vianney, patron saint of the parish priests, pray for a priest to whom you feel close and ask SJV for his support and help throughout this priest's ministry.
+St. John Vianney is the patron saint of the parish priests.
+Pray for a priest to whom you feel close and ask SJV for his support and help throughout this priest's ministry.

 Purpose of the novena: